smellems/gcconnex/docs/CodeGCC/TeamOSS_HackerSlides.md

 ---

 ## Open Source plugins
-* Embed extender*
+* Embed extender *
-* Etherpad*
+* Etherpad *
 * (Departmental) Activity Tabs
 * (ISO) Friendly Time

-__* No modifications were done to these plugins!__
+__* We did not these plugins!__

 ### Easily implementable

 ---

-## ToDo
+## To-Do list
-* Embed videos using HTML5
+* Embed videos using HTML5.
-* Embed Etherpads in GCConnex
+* Embed Etherpads in GCConnex.
-* Install Etherpad inside the GC firewall (SSC)
+* Install Etherpad inside the GC. firewall (SSC).
-* Add filter to activity tabs for other departments so that you can select a department
+* Add filter to activity tabs for other departments so that you can select a department.
-* Make "My Department" tab the default Activity view
+* Make "My Department" tab the default Activity view.

 ---